FAQ: How Do I Choose a Montessori Teacher-Training Program?

 Above all, don’t be afraid to ask questions.
 Visit local Montessori schools and speak with administrators.
 When you find a program you are interested in, call them and introduce yourself.
 Ask them about their program, background and philosophy.
 Get a feel for what this program is really like.
 Are they personable or do they make you feel like a number?
 Is it difficult to talk to a real person?
 What kind of support is there, especially for online programs?
 What do previous students say about the program?
 How easy or hard is it to find answers to your questions?
 After all, if it is difficult to navigate the admissions process, what is the actual course going to be like?

 I hope I have helped with your initial inquiries.
 Still have questions?
 Age of Montessori can help.
-Contact us at (406) 284-2160 (customer service) or e-mail us here.
+Contact us at (406) 284-2160 to talk to one of our Student Advocates or e-mail us at [email protected]